May 21, 2021 – June 5, 2021

 Danielle Ross (with Mike Treffehn) presents Granular Peripheries—previous and new live dance performance

-This live piece meditates on how bodies in motion soak up the landscapes that we move with and among: people, buildings, sonic vibrations and weather patterns.
-Generated from research into how architectures have contained, organized and directed bodies, this solo considers the buildings, bodies and materials of each performance site as fellow choreographer.
-This work invites audiences to consider who has passed and continues to pass through the spaces we inhabit.
+A live piece with original soundscape explores how bodies in motion soak up the landscapes that we move with and among: people, buildings, sonic vibrations and weather patterns.
+Generated from research into how architectures have contained, organized and directed bodies.

 Danielle Ross is a performer and scholar based in Chicago.
 Her in-progress, evening length solo, Granular Peripheries, meditates on how our bodies soak up the people and architectures which we move amongst and which move us.
 Ross’ work has been presented in Los Angeles, Minneapolis, Detroit, Chicago, and Portland.
 Her choreography has been supported by the Oregon Arts Commission, RACC, and the Precipice Fund.
 She has performed with choreographers Linda Austin, Ayako Kato, Lu Yim, Zoe|Juniper, and Bouchra Ouizguen.
 Currently, she is working on her PhD in Performance Studies and researching how movement artists resist gendered erasure in Morocco, Guatemala, and Nigeria.